10

 1

 • Classical pugilists (bare knuckle) originally used vertical fist positioning for the same reasons.
 Horizontal fists became more common with gloves and the subsequent ability to punch harder.
-Mar 9, 2016 at 22:32
+Commented Mar 9, 2016 at 22:32

 8